 My preference is the Thai basil.
-The smell is stronger and just gives dishes an amazing and powerful flavor.
+The smell is stronger and just gives dishes an amazing and powerful flavour.
 I use it in my DIY pesto sauce, which I will be uploading shortly.

-- It’s excellent for those times you want a hint of basil without an overpowering flavour to the dish.
+- Basil oil is excellent for those times you want a hint of basil without an overpowering flavour to the dish.

-- Gives pasta a unique and distinct flavour.
+- Basil oil gives pasta a unique and distinct flavour.

-- It makes a good salad dressing my itself or with some other ingredients like salt, pepper and pepper flakes.
+- It makes a good salad dressing by itself or with some other ingredients like salt, pepper and pepper flakes.

-- Try marinating fish, shrimp and chicken in your basil oil.
+- Try marinating fish, shrimp, and chicken in basil oil emulsion

-Making herb oils are simple.
+Making herb oils is simple.
 The video below demonstrates how to make basil oil but you can apply the same method to pretty much every herb oil out there.

 Fresh herb oils usually last only 5 days so make in small batches at a time:

 Note that basil oil is very different from basil essential oil.
 You should not consume basil essential oil.